leob03/mdmp/README.md

   <img src="assets/example6.png" alt="example">
 </div>

-* It will also create folders with the `.obj` files
+* It will also create one folder with the `.obj` files and one with each single frame of the video.

 </details>